Eonblast/Trinity/a_hellotest/README.md

 The next tutorial step is in folder `../b_hellotest2`.
 Online at https://github.com/Eonblast/erlang-arcana/tree/master/b_hellotest2

-While this here test was a minimal suite, the next one is a full skeleton with stubs for all elements that a full fledged test suite would see.
+While this test was a minimal suite, the next one is a full skeleton with stubs for all elements that a full fledged test suite would see.

 -----------------------------------------------------------------------